onera/acetone/README.md

 # ACETONE
 Predictable programming framework for ML applications in safety-critical systems.

+This repo contains the code of the framework presented in the ECRTS'22 paper  "ACETONE: Predictable programming framework for ML applications in safety-critical systems".

+This framework aims at, for a given neural network, generate a C code corresponding to this neural network to later imbed it on a critical system.

 ## Code architecture

 You'll find in the home directory the files regarding the licencing and copyright of the framework: